Doverstav/gibd/README.md

 `git branch -d <branch>` => Delete branch, uses `-D` when doing force delete

 `git symbolic-ref refs/remotes/origin/HEAD` => Tries to find default branch so it cna be exluded from list of branches.
 Does not always work.
+It proably makes more sense to ask the remote, but that takes more time.

 ## Improvements
 - [X] Pretty error output